 Different kinds of centrifugal casting are true centrifugal casting, semi-centrifugal casting, and centrifuge casting.

-True centrifugal casting
+True centrifugal casting:

 Molten metal is poured through the center, which is thrown to the wall of the mold.
 Due to the centrifugal force applied to it.
-It solidifies and the casting is taken out of the mold.
+The casting solidifies and emerges from the mold.
 Thickness in this type of casting is determined by the amount of poured liquid metal.
-This type of centrifugal casting has a directional solidification as its cooling starts from outside to inside.

-The central core is not required just as semi-centrifugal casting.
-It also has a fast production rate, because casting can easily be removed when solidified.
-This type of casting offers very high quality, sometimes 100%.
-However, true centrifugal casting required a very investment, and skilled labor must be employed.
+However, true centrifugal casting required a very large investment, and skilled labor must be employed.
 True centrifugal casting is used in the manufacturing of bearings for machines, pipes, liners for IC engines, rings, and other annular castings.

-Semi-centrifugal casting
+Semi-centrifugal casting:

 Gateway is needed to have directional solidification.
 In this type of centrifugal casting, more than one item can be produced at a time.
 Due to the stacking of multiple numbers of molds.